tjparnell/biotoolbox/docs/AdvancedInstallation.md

     locations, but with non-standard locations, you may specify the path with the `--libbigwig` option to `Build.PL`.

-    *NOTE*: The distribution from CPAN will install dozens of unnecessary modules for remote URL testing.
-You may be better off installing from [source](https://codeload.github.com/Ensembl/Bio-DB-Big/zip/master).
+    **NOTE**: The distribution from CPAN will install dozens of unnecessary modules for remote URL testing.
+You may be better off installing directly from [source](https://codeload.github.com/Ensembl/Bio-DB-Big/zip/master).

-    **NOTE**: The libBigWig

 - [Parallel::ForkManager](https://metacpan.org/pod/Parallel::ForkManager)

     This is highly recommended to get multi-cpu support for some of the data collection